Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 ```

-The 'decode_token' function takes the token passed by 'connexion' and performs two tasks:
+The `decode_token` function takes the token passed by 'connexion' and performs two tasks:

 * It calls the is_revoked function to check if the token has been revoked for some reason.
-Revoking basically means invalidating the token, marking the token not usable any more.
+Revoking basically means invalidating the token, marking the token not usable anymore.
   If it has it'll raise an API error.
 * If the token has not been revoked it retrieves the payload from the token via decode_auth_token and returns it to 'connexion'.
-  There are a couple of caveats handled in the function too.
-These are token expiration and invalidaty, both of which will raise
+There are a couple of caveats handled in the
+  function too.
+These are token expiration and invalidity, both of which will raise errors.
-  errors.

 We will see each of these functions soon.

 Notice that we are using our configuration data by importing the JWT_SECRET from our config file.
-This is passed to the decode function
-so that it knows what secret to use for decoding.
+This is passed to the decode function so that it knows what secret to use for decoding.

-The 'decode_refresh_token' does exactly the same but it passes a different secret to 'decode_auth_token'
+The `decode_refresh_token` does exactly the same but it passes a different secret to `decode_auth_token`
 >Copy the code to auth/endpoints.py

-Now let's move on to our core authentication code in auth/core.py
+Now let's move on to our core authentication code in `auth/core.py`

 We'll start literally from the top.